magomimmo/modern-cljs/doc/tutorial-19.md

 ### Update the modern-cljs project

-By having published all the snapshot releases of the `shoreleave` libs directly on inderectly used in the `modern-cljs` project, we now have to modify its `project.clj` by updating the group-id of its dependencies as follows:
+Having published all the snapshot releases of the `shoreleave` libs directly on indirectly used in the `modern-cljs` project, we now have to modify its `project.clj` by updating the group-id of its dependencies as follows: